 There is good news!
 Pain during sex can be caused any number of things: an infection, disease, injury, and many other different types of medical conditions.

 The first step is ALWAYS seeing a medical doctor!
 Many times the cause of painful sex is medical, and medical doctors can help alleviate the issues you may be feeling.

 However, sometimes the source of pain during sex isn’t or can’t be fixed with the use of medicine.

 After all medical rule outs have been made, sometimes pain during sex can be thought of as a psychological issue.

 There are many different interventions and techniques that specially trained therapists can teach you to help with experiencing pain during sex.

 The process of becoming pain free during sex can be a long journey, but people experiencing pain during sex have been greatly helped by sex therapy.

-If you (or your partner) is experiencing any of the issues discussed above, please contact me for a free consultation.
-Sex therapy may help!
-I would be happy to get started with you on working towards a fulfilling and (hopefully) pain free sex life.
+If you (or your partner) is experiencing any of the issues discussed above, sex therapy may help!
+We would be happy to get started with you on working towards a fulfilling and (hopefully) pain free sex life.